 - Setting up your travel budget

 Luckily, we’ve got your back.
 In this article, you’ll discover how to do all of the above.
-Before you know it, you’ll be enjoying a delicious pastel de nata and a glass of port under the Portuguese sun with plenty of cash left to spare!
+Before you know it, you’ll be enjoying delicious Pastéis de Nata and a glass of Port under the Portuguese sun with plenty of cash left to spare!

 Budget your trip to Portugal

 Nothing beats the feeling of being financially prepared for your vacation.
 Knowing that you can cover the cost of any hiccups that may happen along the way can be deeply reassuring.
 So, before you land on Portuguese soil, first take some time to work out how much cash you’ll need while you’re there.
 This means researching how much accommodation, transportation, entertainment, and food cost in your chosen destination.
 A useful tip is to use the baseline of how much you pay for food at home to get a rough idea of how much you’ll spend while in Portugal.
 Of course, this will vary if you’re traveling solo, as a couple, or as a family—and depend on how extravagant you want to be while you’re there!

 Once you have a rough idea of how much you should save, the next step is to identify areas where you can start making some savings.
 To begin, go through at least three months of recent bank statements.
 This will help you understand how much money you have coming and going out of your account each month.
 From here, identifying areas where you can make some savings often becomes much clearer.
 The easiest expenses to tackle are what’s known as your “variable costs,” i.e., your less essential expenditures such as subscription services, eating out, and unused memberships.

 If the idea of creating a budget seems overwhelming, you’re not alone.
 A great starting point is the 50/30/20 budget.
 It’s a simple budgeting method that has helped many people gain control over their finances.

 Before you travel to Portugal, it’s important to make sure you know how to take money out while you’re there—and what to do in case of an emergency.